cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 1. Allow the logger to collect data for the remainder of the measurement period.
 2. After the measurement period has concluded, remove the logger from the panel.
-3. If necessary, connect the logger to the laptop or phone via USB cable.
+3. If necessary, connect the logger to a laptop or phone via USB cable.
 Otherwise, use the software to connect with the data logger via Bluetooth.
 4. Use the proprietary software to stop the logger and end data collection.
 5. Download all data from the logger and save the file in the .csv file format for analysis.